 Please wait ever so patiently.
 We promise that we want to respond to your email or online booking submission.
 We like details and specifics so our email responses require a good bit of time for each customer.
 When sending your first email you will get an automated response letting you know we got it.
 Our shop email address filters through Patrick or Lauren and they work with the artists directly to assist you and answer any questions.

-A deposit for an appointment?
+A non-refundable deposit for an appointment?
 What’s that about?

-When making the appointment we require a $50.00 or $100.00 deposit to setup and hold the appointment.
+When making the appointment we require a $50.00 or $100.00 non-refundable deposit to setup and hold the appointment.
 The deposit comes off the total cost of your tattoo.
 The price of the deposit depends on the size of the piece you are getting for the scheduled appointment.
 A lot of work goes into setting up and preparing for an appointment.
 Taking a deposit gives us security to begin work and gives us more assurance that a client is serious.
-Deposits are non-refundable!If you can’t make an appointment we require at least 24 hours notice by phone or in person or you will lose the deposit.If you don’t show up, you loose the deposit.
+Deposits are non-refundable!If you can’t make an appointment we require at least 48 hours notice by phone or in person or you will lose the deposit.If you don’t show up, you lose the deposit.
 If you cancel in advance you don’t lose the deposit.
 We will roll the deposit to your new appointment time.
 We value our time and yours, please give us as much notice as possible when canceling.

 When a customer has multiple sessions to complete a piece, we will roll the deposit to each appointment and it comes off the last appointments cost.

 If you are out of town we accept a mailed money order, card over the phone, or online payment through Paypal.
 Cash is greatly appreciated in person.